testingisdocumenting/blog/blog-content/articles/ultimate-end-to-end-test.md

   commentsType: "inline"
 }

-let's move page elements definitions to page objects
+To implement page object in Webtau we will use a regular Java/Groovy/Kotlin class:

 :include-file: pages/LandingPage.groovy {
   title: "page object",
   commentsType: "inline",
   stickySlide: "left 40%"
 }

+Since our page object class is stateless and elements declarations are lazy, we can precreate instances of all the page objects in one place:

 :include-file: pages/Pages.groovy {
   title: "all pages (similar to Personas)",